Aularches

 Aularches miliaris is a grasshopper species of the monotypic genus Aularches, belonging to the family Pyrgomorphidae.
-The bright warning colours keep away predators and their defense when disturbed includes the ejection of a toxic foam.
+A native of South and Southeast Asia, the bright warning colours of this fairly large grasshopper keep away predators and their defense when disturbed includes the ejection of a toxic foam.

 The insect has been called by a variety of names including coffee locust, ghost grasshopper, northern spotted grasshopper, and foam grasshopper, and enjoys some popularity as a pet insect.

 Description

+Adult males are typically 3.7-5.5 cm long and females typically 4.7-6.9 cm.
 The head and thorax are dark green with a canary-yellow band on the side.
 The tegmina are green with many yellow spots; the legs are blue, with a yellow serrated pattern on the hind femora.
 The abdomen is black with bright red bands.